Deployment - Resources

 - Get help doing your taxes.
 Both MilTax, Military OneSource’s free tax services, and Volunteer Income Tax Assistance offices, provided through the Armed Forces Tax Council, offer tax consultation and electronic filing to eligible service members and their families.
 Call 800-342-9647.

 Paperwork and legal: Organize your paperwork before you deploy.
-Proper legal arrangements can improve your military readiness and Military OneSource’s financial and legal services can help.
-Active and retired service members are eligible for free legal assistance — preparing wills, appointing powers of attorney, document translation and more — at your installation’s legal assistance office.
+Proper legal arrangements can improve your military readiness.
+Active and retired service members are eligible for free legal assistance – preparing wills, appointing powers of attorney, document translation and more – at your installation’s legal assistance office.

 Service members and their families may face a variety of challenges throughout the deployment cycle as they adjust to separation and changes in family dynamics and responsibilities.
 The installation Military and Family Support Centers and Reserve Component Family Programs, as well as Military OneSource are available to provide support through every step of the deployment cycle.
 Other resources include:

 - For all phases of the deployment cycle, the Department of Defense provides a variety of counseling and suicide prevention services to all active-duty, National Guard and reserve service members, survivors and others.
 Military OneSource offers confidential counseling options for service members and their families.
 Call 800-342-9647.

 - Certain nonprofits can help with interest-free loans or grants if you need emergency financial support.
 Army service members should visit the Army Emergency Relief website or call 866-878-6378, or the American Red Cross website if you're more than 50 miles from a military installation.
 Navy and Marine Corps service members should visit the Navy-Marine Corps Relief Society website or call 703-696-4904.
 Air Force members can call 800-769-8951 or visit the Air Force Aid Society online.